camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 ### Prerequisites

-- Ensure you have a valid [Camunda Cloud account](./getting-started/create-camunda-cloud-account.md), or sign up if you still need one.
+- Ensure you have a valid [Camunda Platform 8 account](./getting-started/create-camunda-cloud-account.md), or sign up if you still need one.
 - (Optional) Install [Camunda Desktop Modeler](../components/modeler/desktop-modeler/install-the-modeler.md).

 ### Create a cluster